What is Restorative Dentistry?

 What Do I Need to Know about Dentures?

-Once you receive your final dentures, we will discuss with you in detail how to care for them, so that you can achieve the most benefit from your prosthetics.
+Once you receive your final dentures, we will discuss with you in detail how to care for them.

 You will experience an adjustment period as you learn to chew, speak, and wear your dentures comfortably.
 Your gums will eventually adapt to wearing them throughout the day.
 We will schedule a follow-up visit for any fit-adjustments.